valevistalli/selenium-java-web-tests/README.md

 - Navigation to inventory page

-- Adding items to cart (planned)
+- Adding items to cart

-- Checkout process (planned)
+- Checkout process

-More scenarios coming soon!

 ---